 You can stand up to your parents without confronting them with the past.
 In some instances, a confrontation may make things worse.
 For me, I simply don’t see the point – it wouldn’t be helpful to me at all.
 Everyone is different though and, if you feel the need for a confrontation, Toxic Parents will help you prepare for one.
 Check your local library, or you can purchase the book on Amazon or e-bay.

 There’s one more thing I want to mention.
 Dr. Forward gives examples of how toxic parents typically respond during these face to face encounters.
 Not surprisingly, they react exactly the same way personality disordered spouses/lovers do, when we call them on their bullshit.
 Essentially, they respond with denial, blame shifting, false apologies – in hopes of sweeping everything under the rug, making excuses/rationalizing, the martyr routine, and – my personal fave – the whiny, melodramatic why-are-you-being-mean-to-me crap.
 I couldn’t help noticing the pattern, and it made me wonder if Dr. F would also advise her patients to have a face off with an ex spouse/lover.
-I doubt she would, and doing so with one’s parents hardly seems like it would be particularly helpful for most people either.
+I doubt she would, and doing so with one’s parents hardly seems like it would be particularly helpful for the same reason.

-I’ve comprised a short list of books that have been helpful to me during my recovery.
+Each of us is different, and it’s important to do what’s best for you.
+If you find this book helpful, and you want more, I’ve comprised a short list of books that have been helpful to me during my recovery.
 If you’re interested, you can view it here.